Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 # FEW 2.2 - Advanced CSS - Drawing with CSS

-This introduction will review CSS concepts and introcude transform.
+This introduction will review CSS concepts and introduce transform.

 ## Why you should know this?